qcfu-bu/TLL-arxiv-repo/ocaml/README.md

 - `sedlex`
 - `menhirLib`
 - `bindlib`
+Dependencies can be installed by running `opam install . --deps-only` in the project root.

+## C Dependencies
+Tested with clang 14.0.3.
+- `pthreads`
+Unix-like operating systems (Linux, MacOS, WSL, etc.) should come with `pthreads`.

 ## Usage
 Example source files of varying complexity are given in the `tests` directory.

-To compile a TLL program such as `test12.tll`, execute the command `dune exec --profile release bin/main.exe tests/test12.tll` from the project root.
+To compile a TLL program such as `test19.tll`, execute the command `dune exec --profile release bin/main.exe tests/test19.tll` from the project root.

 A `log.tll` file will be generated at the project root logging the intermediate representation at each phase of compilation.
 Another `main.c` file will be generated in the `c` directory containing the emitted C code.